DylanRR/Audio-Vizual/README.md

 Teekayeh

 Music Visualizer Program
-  Hotkeys:
+  <b>Hotkeys:</b>
     Fastfoward: '>'
     Rewind:     '<'
     Pause:      'SPACE'

-Note: To use your own song replace the current .mp3 file with your own make sure to rename your new song "song.mp3"
+<b>Note:</b> To use your own song replace the current .mp3 file with your own make sure to rename your new song "song.mp3"